-Youth group for trans, non-binary, gender variant and/or gender questioning young people aged between 13 and 21.
+Monthly youth group for trans, non-binary, gender variant and/or gender questioning young people aged between 13 and 20.

-Bristol Hate Crime Services is a group of four expert agencies working in collaboration to provide a comprehensive service for victims of hate crime.
+Bristol Hate Crime Services is a group of agencies working in collaboration to provide a comprehensive service for victims of hate crime.

-The collaboration is led by SARI (Stand Against Racism & Inequality), with local providers Brandon Trust, Bristol Mind and the Lesbian, Gay, Bisexual and Transgender (LGBT) Forum, Avon and Bristol Law Centre and Bristol Mediation.
+The collaboration is led by SARI (Stand Against Racism & Inequality), with local providers Brandon Trust, Bristol Mind, the Lesbian, Gay, Bisexual and Transgender (LGBT) Forum, Avon and Bristol Law Centre and Bristol Mediation.

 Consortium of Lesbian, Gay, Bisexual and Transgender Voluntary and Community Organisations.
 Directory of organisations.